-Punching down is a common technique used in bread baking and it is essential to almost every bread you bake.
-Punching down deflates the dough and releases the air so that you can knead it and form it into loaves.
+Punching down is a common technique used in bread baking and it is essential to almost every yeast bread you bake.
+Punching down deflates the dough and releases the air so that you can knead it and form it into loaves or other shapes.

-It is very easy to do, and there is a very good reason why it is required.
-You can even choose to punch or fold the dough to create a different texture in your baked loaves.
+Luckily, it's very easy to do.
+You can even choose to punch or fold the dough to create different textures in your baked loaves.

 How to Punch Down Bread Dough

-Most bread recipes require two stages of rising (also called proofing).
-Punching down the dough is done after the first rise and it is a very easy technique.
+Most yeast bread recipes require two stages of rising (also called proofing).
+Punching down the dough is done after the first rise (or bulk fermentation) and it is a simple but important step.

 Though the name suggests that you might use a full-forced blow, you actually want to be quite gentle with your punch.
-Yeast is a delicate and living thing, after all, and that is why bread bakers are so concerned about it (and often try to prevent killing it).
-Be firm, but gentle and you'll have better loaves in the end.
+Yeast is a delicate and living thing, and that's why much of bread making is concerned with nurturing the yeast, not killing it, and allowing it to grow.
+Be firm but gentle and you'll have better loaves in the end.
 Follow these steps to punch down bread dough:

-- Leave your dough in the bowl it rose in.
+- Leave your dough in the bowl it rose in (often greased or oiled).

-- Make a fist with your hand and push it gently and firmly into the center of the puffy dough.
+- Make a fist with your hand and push it gently and firmly into the center of the puffy dough, deflating it.

 - Fold the edges of the dough into the center to form the deflated dough into a ball.